-A simple competition brought out some of the worst of humanity on social media.
+A simple collision brought out some of the worst of humanity on social media.

-During Sunday’s Acura Grand Prix of Long Beach, Callum Ilott left pit road ahead of an early restart in an effort to stay on the lead lap of the third race of the 2023 NTT IndyCar Series season.
+During Sunday’s Acura Grand Prix of Long Beach, Callum Ilott left pit road shortly before an early restart in an effort to stay on the lead lap in the third race of the 2023 NTT IndyCar Series season.
 The No. 77 Juncos Hollinger Racing Chevrolet worked on building up pace and tire temperature with the team’s other car, the No. 78 of Agustin Canapino immediately behind.

 Canapino led on an alternate strategy and Ilott was trying to keep from going a lap down.
 Helio Castroneves, who was already one lap down from an earlier spin and pit road work, was immediately behind the Argentinian and looking to pounce to get back on the lead lap.

 Castroneves went around Canapino’s outside as the pair approached Turn 6 on Lap 26.
-The pair had contact that damaged Canapino’s suspension, causing his car to slow down and creating a logjam that eventually involved Pato O’Ward spinning in Turn 8.
+Contact at the corner damaged Canapino’s suspension, causing his car to slow down and creating a logjam that eventually involved Pato O’Ward spinning in Turn 8.

 Canapino retired from the race following the contact.